 Eat: Jikoni for Indian and African inspired comfort eats.

 Drink: Cocktails at prohibition-style cocktail bar Purl; or beer in the surprisingly beautiful Angel In The Fields pub.

-Do: Add a Swedish twist to your day trip with some homemade cinnamon rolls, a concert or exhibition, at the Swedish Church.
+Do: Add a Scandinavian twist to your day trip with some homemade cinnamon rolls, a concert or exhibition, at the Swedish Church.

 4. Romantic Richmond